Captain Becky Collins is a rather unique woman in the world of mental health.

 On October 10, Becky will join millions of people around the globe to mark World Mental Health Day – 24 hours to reflect on your own wellbeing and promote listening to yourself and others.
 But for therapists like Becky, every day is world mental health day.
 She said:

 “Every day we’re providing that care for people with mental health needs, but I think it’s really fantastic because it gives the public a day to mark the importance of mental health and seeking help.”

-Becky considers herself to be psychologist first and soldier second because her focus is the military people who are under her care.
+Becky considers herself to be a psychologist first and a soldier second because her focus is the military people who are under her care.
 Her primary aim is to ensure they are safe and fit for operations.